School Nutrition Services

-Breakfast and lunch are free to all students for the 2021 - 2022 school year.
+Breakfast and lunch are provided at no charge to all students for the 2022- 2023 school year!

-Westbrook School District participates in USDA's School Meals Programs including the Community Eligibility Program that provides all of our elementary students have breakfast and lunch provided to them at no charge.
+Westbrook School District participates in USDA's School Meals Programs including the Community Eligibility Program that provides all of our students breakfast and lunch at no charge.

 Office of the Assistant Secretary for Civil Rights

 The Maine Human Rights Act prohibits discrimination because of race, color, sex, sexual orientation, age, physical or mental disability, genetic information, religion, ancestry or national origin.

 Complaints of discrimination must be filed at the office of the Maine Human Rights Commission, 51 State House Station, Augusta, Maine 04333-0051.
 If you wish to file a discrimination complaint electronically, visit the Human Rights Commission website at https://www.maine.gov/mhrc/file/instructions and complete an intake questionnaire.
 Maine is an equal opportunity provider and employer.